-The FAA has received a report of cracks found in the fastener holes at the center wing box rear spar, lower skin, located at left body buttock line (LBBL) 6.50, on a Model 737-300 airplane.
+The FAA received a report from an operator of a Model 737-300 airplane indicating cracking in fastener holes at the center wing box, station 663.75 rear spar, lower skin located at left body buttock line (LBBL) 6.50.
 The lower skin cracks were hidden between the center wing box lower chord on the upper surface and the keel beam upper chord on the lower surface.
-An analysis by Boeing showed the same condition can occur on Model 757 airplanes.
-This condition, if not addressed, could result in the inability of a principal structural element to sustain limit load, which could adversely affect the structural integrity of the airplane.
+The Model 737-300 airplane had a total of 72,702 flight hours and 44,369 flight cycles at the time of the finding.
+A cross model review determined that similar cracking of the fastener holes in the center wing box lower skin could occur on Model 707 and Model 727 airplanes.
+The FAA is issuing this AD to address cracking in the center wing box lower skin or rear spar lower chord, which could result in the inability of the structure to sustain limit load and adversely affect the structural integrity of the airplane.